Frequently Asked Questions

 I ask clients to treat their weekly session as a firm commitment, something they show up for even on hard weeks, because those are often the weeks where the most useful work happens.
 Illness and genuine emergencies are of course exceptions.
 But if you're looking for a flexible, drop-in arrangement, this program isn't the right fit.

 That said, life happens, and I understand that.
-If you need reschedule, I ask for at least 24 hours notice when possible.
+If you need to reschedule, I ask for at least 24 hours notice when possible.

 -